geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 Woze: That was from me.
 Unfortunately, I don't know if I have logs for it.
 It was on the machine.
-It was on that Tinybox V2 that was going out to people that don't have logs on this.
+It was on that TinyBox V2 that was going out to people that don't have logs on this.
 If I ever reproduce it on another one, I can send you logs.

 ##### **Nimlgen** [[00:15:23](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=923)]